PratikKin/Amazon_Clone/README.md

 Search_Sales.dart contains the API which gives the search page.

-The 'Frontend' folder contain the dart files required to run the frontend or the flutter app.
+The below files are used for the Frontend part.

 The ProductInfo.dart includes the general code for the product information.

+HomePage.dart contains the code for the welcome screen of the app.

+SearchPage.dart contains the code for the search page of the app.

+Filters.dart contains the code for the filter page of the app.

 Extra buttons were added for making the app more user friendly.